 5. First Aid Kit

 Trying to cover everything you need in your Bug Out Bag First Aid Kit is another article entirely to itself, probably several more.
-I won’t try to cover it because I would surely leave something out.
+I won’t try to cover it in this article because I would surely leave something out.

-What I will do is recommend that you build your own First Aid Kit instead of buying one of those prepackaged first aid kits that claim to have 1001 things to get you through any emergency.
-While some are ok, in my experience these types of kits are usually filled with a lot of stuff you are unlikely to need and not enough of the things you will probably need a lot of.
+The ideal thing to do is to build your own First Aid Kit instead of buying one of those prepackaged first aid kits that claim to have 1001 things to get you through any emergency.
+While some are OK, in my experience these types of kits are usually filled with a lot of stuff you are unlikely to need and not enough of the things you will probably need a lot of.

 Plus, building your own first aid kit gives you an intimate knowledge of what it contains and how to use it.
 How many people buy one of those pre-made set ups and just assume they are prepared because there’s so much crap in it there must be what I need?
 Bad Idea.